hanxinle/edit-tools-setting/README.md

-# a dev tools

-This is my dev tools help me dev quickly and stable.
+# This is the set of my coding tools
----

 ## edit tools
 ### vim
-- .vimrc    settings of my vim
+- .vimrc  -- settings of vim

 ### emacs
-- .emacs -- setttings of my emacs
+- .emacs -- setttings of  emacs
 - slime -- common lisp
 - auto-complete -- for all file format
 - ecb   -- scan codes